JITx-Inc/stmicro/README.md

 # STM
-This provides a jitx definition of the STM32H723VGT6 microcontroller.
+JITX implementation of the STM32H723VGT6 microcontroller.